MikeCurleyCoosan/myproject/README.md

 ## 4.0 Get Help
 ----

-If you encounter any issues or have questions about the project, there are several resources available to help you:
+If you encounter any issues or have questions about the project, there are a couple of resources available to help you:

 ### 4.1 Issue Tracker